KeFangPsych/KeFangPsych/README.md

 ### Hi there!
 I'm Ke (Kay) Fang👋

+## 🔭 I’m currently a Master's student at New York University [Colloective Cognition Lab (CoCoLab)](https://wp.nyu.edu/gallatin-kefang/).  and Gallatin School of Individualized Study.
 <!--
 **KeFangPsych/KeFangPsych** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.